gretawarren/gretawarren.github.io/_pages/about.md

 * *April 2024:* I joined the programme committee for [AIES 2024](https://www.aies-conference.com/2024/) and the [IJCAI 2024 XAI Workshop](https://sites.google.com/view/xai2024/).

-* *March 2024:* Very excited to have joined the [CopeNLU](https://www.copenlu.com/) group as a Postdoc.
+* *March 2024:* I'm very excited to have joined the [CopeNLU](https://www.copenlu.com/) group as a Postdoc.
 I'll be working on human-centred explainable automated fact-checking.

 * *February 2024:* I successfully defended my thesis!